 Taonga (treasures) of Tainui are held in historical places and museums throughout the region including the Waikato Museum in Hamilton.
 Situated in Hamilton’s CBD, the Waikato Museum has more than 38,000 taonga/objects in their Visual Arts, Social History, Tangata Whenua and Science collections.
 The collections contain important historical Maori taonga (treasures) from the early years of European settlement to today, our regional art and history, and national events which impacted upon the region.
 A feature is a magnificent 200-year-old carved waka taua (war canoe) overlooking the culturally significant Waikato River.
 As a further marker to the region’s history, on the far bank of the river from the museum the shell of the Rangiriri paddle steamer is on display.

-Further south, the Te Awamutu Museum holds the figure of Uenuku – one of the most valued taonga (treasures) of the Tainui people and also pays tribute to the town’s musical sons Tim and Neil Finn, of Split Endz and Crowded House fame.
+Further south, the Te Awamutu Museum holds the figure of Uenuku – one of the most valued taonga (treasures) of the Tainui people.

-The region is dotted with good museums, including the distinctive Firth Tower Museum in Matamata, the Putaruru Timber Museum, Cambridge Museum, the Waitomo Caves Discovery Centre and Tirau Museum, a collector’s dream.
+The region is dotted with good museums, including the distinctive Firth Tower Museum in Matamata, Cambridge Museum and the Waitomo Caves Discovery Centre, a collector’s dream.

 Art for All